Skip to main content

 Personal statement

-Dr Nasir Salari joined Bath Spa University in 2013 after completing his PhD at the University of Birmingham in Marketing.
-He is currently the Course Leader in MA Marketing and Brand Management as well as the Pathway Leader in Marketing at the undergraduate level.
+Dr Nasir Salari joined Bath Spa University in 2013 after completing his PhD in Marketing at the University of Birmingham.
+He is currently the Academic Research Lead and Partnership Leader at Bath Spa University.

 Academic qualifications